 Ways to serve chili

-Garnish with your favorite topping such as cilantro, jalapeno, scallions, shredded vegan cheese, vegan sour cream, sliced avocado or and/or or easy guacamole.
+Garnish with your favorite topping such as cilantro, jalapeno, scallions, shredded vegan cheese, vegan sour cream, sliced avocado or and/or guacamole.

 Enjoy a bowl on its own or serve with a side salad and/or tortilla chips.